2rhop/bem_course/README.md

 # BEM Course's demo

-### This is the demonstation code wich is part of the BEM training course.
+### This is the demonstation code which is part of the BEM training course.

 ## Get started